Vranda2011/Docker/ReadMe-Files/Couch_Base_Docker.md

      Port 11211:    Used by pre-existing Couchbase and memcached (non-smart) client libraries.

+ Now to Prepare couchbase to configure with sync gateway we need to follow some steps :

+ Step1:  Go to the console of couchbase

+ Step2:  Create a new bucket named as sync_gateway

+ And that is it...!

      Ports 11214 and 11215 : Used for SSL XDCR data encryption.

      Port 18091:    Used by the Couchbase Web Console for REST/HTTP traffic with SSL.